Algebraic models of cyclic $k$-gonal curves: Example: and tame

 The signature of $S/N$ is $(0;2,6,2k)$.

-\begin{rema} If $k \neq 3$, the the above signature is finitely maximal \cite{Singerman}, so ${\rm Aut}(S)=G=N$ and $\overline{N} \cong {\mathbb D}_{6}$.
-This surface, for the case $k=p \geq 5$ a prime integer, also appeared in \cite{CR} and denoted as $Y_{p}$ by studying those cyclic $p$-gonal curves of genus $2(p-1)$ admitting a group of automorphisms of order a multiple of $4p$ (we are considering those whose group of automorphisms have order a multiple of $6p$). \end{rema}
+\begin{rema} If $k \neq 3$, then the above signature is finitely maximal \cite{Singerman}, so ${\rm Aut}(S)=G=N$ and $\bar{N} \cong {\mathbb D}_{6}$.
+This surface, for the case $k=p \geq 5$ a prime integer, also appeared in \cite{CR}.
+In that paper, the authors studied those cyclic $p$-gonal curves of genus $2(p-1)$ admitting a group of automorphisms of order a multiple of $4p$.
+Here, we are considering those whose groups of automorphisms have order a multiple of $6p$. \end{rema}

 \begin{rema} In the case that $\gcd(k,3)=1$, then $u=k-1$.
 Moreover, $\alpha \tau \alpha^{-1}=\tau^{-1}$, $\beta \tau \beta^{-1}=\tau$ and $\alpha$ has order $6$.